globus/globus-compute/docs/tutorial.rst

 identity provides (e.g., your institution, ORCID, or Google).
-As part of the authentication process you must grant permission for Globus Compute to access your identity information (to retrieve your email address) and Globus Groups management access (to share endpoints).
+As part of the authentication process you must grant permission for Globus Compute to access your identity information (to retrieve your email address) and Globus Groups management access (for sharing functions).

 .. code:: python